Guide to Making Your Own Paper Lanterns

 Method 4: Wrap Your Paper Around the Entire Lantern

 It is at this point that time is most intensively consumed.
 Start adhering the pieces of paper you've cut out to your lantern.
 In this case, it's acceptable to overlap the papers.
-Just like I said above, I hacked off sections that were roughly six inches long.
+Similar to what I described above, I hacked off sections that were roughly six inches long.
 As expected, if your lantern is on the smaller side, you'll need to use smaller pieces.
 The largest lantern in the set that I purchased from Amazon was used.

 Use the pieces you cut out to decorate the top of your lantern.
 Leave some of the pieces hanging loose instead of gluing them all down.
 It lends a more natural vibe to your lantern and its design.
 Keeping it is not required unless you want that style.